The Green Homes Grant voucher scheme provided grants to homeowners and landlords to make energy efficient improvements to homes.

 - double or triple glazing (where replacing single glazing)

 - secondary glazing (in addition to single glazing)

-- energy efficient replacement doors (replacing single glazed or solid doors installed before 2002)
+- external energy efficient replacement doors (replacing single glazed doors, or doors installed before 2002)

 Heating controls and insulation

-The following measures are covered by the voucher:
+The following measures were covered by the voucher:

 - hot water tank thermostat

 - hot water tank insulation